moslehazizi/points/README.md

 This is a simple course management web application. included some features.

-Teachers can: Create articles for their courses, Do course attendance flow, Insert result for exams, Send message to students, Upload files for their courses.
+Teachers can: Create articles for their courses, Do course attendance flow, Insert result for exams, Send message to students, Upload files of their courses.

-Students can: See articles of courses, See results of exams, Download files that teachers uploaded, Sent message to teachers.
+Students can: See articles of courses, See results of exams, Download files that teachers uploaded, Send message to teachers.

 setup